-Mrs. Cora Rowling of Ohio, Past National President of the Ladies of the G. A. R.; Mrs. Gertrude Harris, Department President of Callfornia and Nevada; Mrs. Rose Garrison, Department President of Oregon.
+Mrs. Cora Rowling of Ohio, Past National President of the Ladies of the G. A. R.; Mrs. Gertrude Harris, Department President of Calfornia and Nevada; Mrs. Rose Garrison, Department President of Oregon.

-Commander-in-Chief Holbrook: We are indeed privileged and pleased to welcome these ladies as a Committee from the National speak to the Brothers.
+Commander-in-Chief Holbrook: We are indeed privileged and pleased to welcome these ladies as a Committee from the National President of the G. A. R., Mrs. Margaret Grandle.
+Mrs. Rowling will speak to the Brothers.

-Nrs.
-Margaret Grandle.
-Mrs. Rowling will